dkratzert/FinalCif/docs/report.rst

 | hydrogen_bonds            : The list of hydrogen atoms involved in HTAB listings as 'label_d', 'label_h', 'label_a', 'dist_dh', 'dist_ha', 'dist_da', 'angle_dha', 'symm'
 | test_res_checksum         : True if the checksum of the SHELX .res file fits to the file content.
 | test_hkl_checksum         : True if the checksum of the SHELX .hkl file fits to the file content.

+The above is not limited to the templates of FinalCif.
+It is also possible to insert template tags into any other Word document and replace them with values from a CIF file.
+There are no limits to the imagination.

 Further information for programmers: